• English日本語한국어

 Tip

 Don't be afraid to play with your data!
-You won't break anything using any of our query interfaces, so feel free to explore early and often!
+You won't break anything using any of our query interfaces, so feel free to tinker as much as you like!

-The query begins with FROM followed by space.
-The interface suggests available types of data, and Transaction is chosen from that list.
+The query begins with FROM followed by a space.
+The interface suggests available types of data, and you select Transaction from that list.

-Next, an attribute is chosen using SELECT, and the query looks as follows:
+Next, choose an attribute using SELECT, and the query looks as follows:

 FROM Transaction SELECT

 Pressing space again causes the interface to suggest available attributes.
-In the example below, appId is chosen.
+In the example below, you choose appId.

 Another great way to explore your data is to go into any existing dashboards you have, click View query, and run your chart in the query builder.